Freshly harvested Elephant Garlic bulbs in the garden

 All orders are subject to a shipping and handling charge, outlined as follows:

-We reserve the right to adjust any order where an incorrect shipping and handling charge has been applied.
+We reserve the right to adjust any order where an incorrect shipping and handling charge has been applied, and to adjust our shipping rates as required.

 ISSUES WITH SHIPMENT